lockbook/lockbook/docs/sync.md

 + `PullFileContent(new_metadata)` - goto s3 and grab the new contents of this file, update metadata if successful
 + `DeleteLocally(file_id)` - file and metadata is safe to delete locally now
 + `PushMetadata(file_id)` - inform the server of your metadata change
-+ `PullFileContent(file_id)` - inform the server of a local file edit.
++ `PushFileContent(file_id)` - inform the server of a local file edit.
 If push fails attempt `PullMergePush` TODO we don't have a new metadata version or a new file content version without another `getUpdates` call
 + `PushDelete(file_id)` - inform the server of a file deletion.
 If successful, delete the file locally.
 + `PullMergePush(new_metadata)` - pull the new file, decrypt it, decrypt the file locally, merge them, and push the resulting file.
-+ `MergeMetadataAndPushMetadata(new_metadata)` - Compare with local metadata, merge non-conflicting changes, send changes to server, if successful update metadata locally.
++ `MergeMetadataAndPushMetadata(new_metadata)` - compare with local metadata, merge non-conflicting changes, send changes to server, if successful update metadata locally.